MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/create-container-apps-intellij.md

    :::image type="content" source="media/create-container-apps-intellij/create-azure-container-apps.png" alt-text="Screenshot of the Create Azure Container App page that shows the Project Details, Container Apps Environment, and App Settings options.":::

 1. Select **OK**.
-The toolkit displays a status message when it's created successfully.
+The toolkit displays a status message when created successfully.

 ## Deploy the container app